umijs/niddle/README.md

-Start to develop ant test
+Start to develop and test

 ```bash
 yarn install